derrekyoung/AppDLicenseCount/README.md

 package the AppDRESTAPI-SDK to insure files that are needed are present.
 Once this package has been cloned edit the file called ‘one_time_git.properties’, insure the location of AppDRESTAPI-SDK and the version of the jar file are correct.
-The file ‘one_time_git.properties’ should not be synced with the git repository after it has been edited because the settings only apply to your environment.
+The file ‘one_time_git.properties’ should not be sync'd with the git repository after it has been edited because the settings only apply to your environment.

 The file contains two variables please insure that they are correct (insure that no